Complete poker terminology: all poker terms

 Value (EV) – it is an expected profit during the hand playing.

-Value bet, raise for value – it means the bet that can be called by the player with a weaker hand.
+Value bet, raise for value – these phrases represent a bet that can be called by the player with a weaker hand.

 VOD (Video on Demand) – it is a training poker video.